Home· FAQs·Should I use dirt as my substrate in a planted aquarium?

 • Can lead to toxic ammonia spikes or unsightly algae growth

 The disadvantages are why we choose to use inert substrates that don't contain any excess nutrients — like aquarium gravel, sand, and CaribSea Eco-Complete.
 Then we can add root tabs slowly over time whenever nutrients are needed and not risk overloading the fish tank.
-However, if you are dead set on doing a dirted planted aquarium, we recommend only adding a 0.25-inch of dirt (just enough to barely cover the tank bottom) and then putting at least a 2-inch cap of sand, gravel, or other substrate to prevent the dirt from leaking into the water column.
+However, if you are dead set on doing a dirted planted aquarium, we recommend only adding a 1/8 to 1/4-inch of dirt (just enough to barely cover the tank bottom) and then putting at least a 2-inch cap of gravel to prevent the dirt from leaking into the water column.
 The plant roots will be able to grow down and eventually reach the dirt.

 Recent blog posts